tonyscottpage/site/_posts/2014-11-19-how-google-works.markdown

 image:
 ---

 **How much of what we've learned about managing businesses is no longer useful?
-At Google, Eric Schmidt and Jonathon Gosling asked themselves a powerful question: "what's different now?"**
+At Google, Eric Schmidt and Jonathan Rosenberg asked themselves a powerful question: "what's different now?"**

 <a href="http://www.slideshare.net/ericschmidt/how-google-works-final-1"; target="_blank">![](/libb/images/google.jpg)</a>